Maks-Leyon/BSSBackrooms/docs/source/index.rst

 ..
 Projekt Najlepszych Przyjaciol documentation master file, created by sphinx-quickstart on Tue Jun 10 17:44:35 2025.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.awwadaw

 Projekt Najlepszych Przyjaciol documentation
 ============================================